wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 3.4.2 =
+* Added HTTPS compatibility for ReCAPTCHA.

 = 3.4.1 =
 * Bugfix: make sure that WordPress can set commenter cookies when a CAPTCHA is completed correctly.